Skip to main content

 Is it easy to take care of a hamster?

-Well, yes and no. You will put much less time (and money) into taking care of your small pet than you will a large dog.
-But you still need to attend him every day.
-Your standard care checklist includes daily feeding, water change, and handling.
-That’s right, you need to bond with your hamster so he gets used to you and you'll keep that going by playing with him every day.
+Well, yes and no. You will put much less time and money into taking care of your small pet than you would a large dog.
+But you still need to attend to their needs every day.
+Your standard care checklist includes daily feeding, water changes, and handling.
+That’s right, you need to bond with your hamster so they get used to you (and keep that going by playing with them every day).

 Hamster plays in his tubing with wheel behind him